Generates Hono JSX (.tsx) files from the compiler's IR. Works with Hono and any JSX-compatible TypeScript backend.

 }

-• bf-p attribute serializes props as JSON for client-side hydration
+• bf-p — serialized props JSON for client hydration

 #Script Collection